Katy Perry videography

 The American singer Katy Perry has released two video albums and has appeared in various music videos, films, television shows, and television commercials.
 After appearing in various music videos between 2005 and 2007, including "Goodbye for Now" and "Cupid's Chokehold", a video for "Ur So Gay" was released to introduce her to the music industry.
-In 2008, she released videos for "I Kissed a Girl" and "Hot n Cold", both taken from her second album One of the Boys.
+In 2008, she released videos for "I Kissed a Girl" and "Hot n Cold", both taken from her second studio album One of the Boys.
 Videos for "Thinking of You" and "Waking Up in Vegas" were released the following year.

-Perry's third album Teenage Dream (2010) spawned the single "California Gurls", whose music video is set in the fictional land of "Candyfornia" and features rapper Snoop Dogg.
+Perry's third studio album Teenage Dream (2010) spawned the single "California Gurls", whose music video is set in the fictional land of "Candyfornia" and features rapper Snoop Dogg.
 The Yoann Lemoine-directed video "Teenage Dream" depicts her as a euphoric teenager.
 Her "Firework" video is based on self-empowerment, and won the MTV Video Music Award for Video of the Year.
 The video for "E.T." takes place in outer space, and features rapper Kanye West.
 Perry also released "Last Friday Night (T.G.I.F.)"—a video based on a hangover after a house party—and "The One That Got Away"—which focuses on flashbacks of days with a deceased lover.
 In 2012, she reissued her third album as Teenage Dream: The Complete Confection, and also released videos for the singles "Part of Me" and "Wide Awake".
 The following year, Perry released her fourth studio album Prism, with "Roar" as its lead single, whose music video features her in a jungle after a plane crash.
 The video for her next single, "Unconditionally", is based on unconditional love.
 In the "Birthday" video, she impersonates five different characters to entertain at birthday parties.
-She became the first artist to have multiple videos, "Dark Horse" and "Roar", each gain one billion views on Vevo.
-Perry's fifth album Witness spawned music videos for the songs "Chained to the Rhythm", "Bon Appétit", "Swish Swish", and "Hey Hey Hey".
-She has 23 vevo certified videos, including for "Roar", "Last Friday Night", "E.T.", "Never Really Over" and "Wide Awake".
-2 videos have over 3 billion views and a further 3 have over a billion views.
+Perry's fifth studio album Witness in 2017 spawned music videos for the songs "Chained to the Rhythm", "Bon Appétit", "Swish Swish", and "Hey Hey Hey".